OpenHack/openhack.github.com/brussels/index.markdown

 ### Next meetups

-**First OpenHack meetup was a success!.
-We plan one for the end of june and will communicate soon about it.**
+**Second OpenHack meetup is for this summer!
+A eventbrite link will come soon but book your last tuesday of July!**

 We plan to organize one meetup per month.